jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 This contest started in 1970 when our civilization left the Industrial Age and entered the Internet Age.

-The owners of industrial age technology don't want you holding advanced tools.
+The owners of industrial age technology don't want you holding advanced tools like Netflix.
 Gatekeeping access to thinks like movies, education, and insurance is very profitable.
 That's why many Industrial Age power brokers are working hard to antagonize all future upgrades.
 These "Darth Blockbusters" want society's levers of power all to themselves.

 Happily, many internet geeks, hackers, and innovators have already been fighting Darth Blockbuster's gatekeeping and antagonism.
 The open-source community alone has made hundreds of thousands of tools to empower ordinary people to live a better life.
 But, these protagonists can't keep fighting your battles for you.
 Main Street must jump into the fight.

 There is no debate.
 The story is simple.
 We must upgrade our society now.

 If we don't, this pandemic only foreshadows a much more terrible storm to come.
-Every year, month, and day we delay upgrading our society, only makes our technology, tools, and culture more outdated.
+Every year, month, and day we delay upgrading, only makes our technology, tools, and culture more outdated.
 Responding to and preventing horrible events like depressions, wars, and pandemics will only get harder if we keep using Darth Blockbuster's Industrial Age technology.

 This book will teach you how to upgrade our society to the glorious Internet Age.
-Like conquering illiteracy, defeating slavery, and going to the Moon, upgrading our culture will be an amazing story to tell your grandkids.
+Like conquering illiteracy, defeating slavery, and going to the Moon, upgrading our culture will be a fantastic story to tell your grandkids.

 It'll be a fun journey too.
 Once you realize politics isn't a show to watch, but a game well worth playing.